charlottedaumal/microtubule-tracking/README.md

 tuned specifically to your image to improve visualisation in the following ways :
 - `sigma1` : parameter of the gaussian blur to remove the background structure.
 - `sigma2` : parameter of the gaussian blur to keep the structures of interest.
-    > To visualise this intermediate result, please select the option `Display` in the Preprocessed Stack menu
+    > To visualise this intermediate result, please select the option `Display` in the Preprocessed Stack menu.
 - `WindowExp` : parameter to select the number of frames that will be added to increase the contrast.
 We typically recommend values between 1 and 3 to avoid over-saturation of pixels.

-> [!NOTE] testtt
+> [!NOTE] 💡TIP:
->
-> 💡 **TIP:** To increase contrast between microtubules signal and background, temporal addition of frames is **strongly recommended**.
+> To increase contrast between microtubules signal and background, temporal addition of frames is **strongly recommended**.
 Select the temporal exposure parameter to select how many frames are summed to increase the contrast.